 The college career of Manti Te’o coincided with Notre Dame’s coaching transition from Charlie Weis to Brian Kelly.
 The latter put the program back on solid footing and positioned the senior linebacker to become one of the stars of a 12-1 team that played in the BCS Championship following the 2012 season.

-The Manti Te’o girlfriend hoax was huge news
+The Manti Te’o girlfriend hoax was shocking news

-One of the big human-interest stories in the 2012 college football season involved Manti Te’o and how he was inspired by the memory of Lennay Kekua, his dead girlfriend.
+One of the big human-interest stories in the 2012 college football season involved Manti Te’o drawing inspiration from the memory of Lennay Kekua, his dead girlfriend.
 It was a compelling story.
 It also wasn’t true.
-Instead, the story was an elaborate hoax perpetrated against the linebacker.
+Instead, the tale was an elaborate hoax perpetrated against the linebacker, according to ESPN.

-Mixed results at best in his NFL career
+He had mixed results during his NFL career

 The New Orleans Saints signed Te’o to a two-year, $5 million deal during the free-agent window in 2017, and he made 80 tackles in 21 games, missing the majority of the 2018 season.
 He was brought back as a late-season injury replacement in 2019 and then once again released.